-State the reason(s) for non-review of the case (only available if no case file has been requested); or
+State the reason(s) for non-review of the case ;

 Prepare non-review motion for full Commission;

-If later approved by Commission, prepare notices for Unions, Officers, and Complainants (if applicable) through the Executive Director within five business days.
+If non-review is approved by the Commission, prepare notices for Unions, Officers, and Complainants (if applicable) through the Executive Director within five (5) days.

+If the Committee’s non-review recommendation is due to the incompleteness of the case file as transmitted by the previous reviewing agency, coordinate a meeting of the Committee to affirmatively determine a recommendation to the Commission on the appropriate legal action or other actions to take with respect to the reviewing agency.
+This meeting shall take place within fifteen (15) days of approving the non-review recommendation.